sannawag/Mashup-synthesis-lit-review/README.md

 "We chose a set of 10 common acoustic timbre features: spectral power, spectral power ratio in 5 log-spaced sub- bands (50–400, 400–800, 800–1600, 1600–3200, and 3200– 6400 Hz), spectral centroid, spectral 95- and 25-percentiles and zero-crossing rate (for definitions see [26])...Grains with a very low spectral power (< 0.002) were treated as silences and discarded."

 "linear crossfade between grains."

+##To check later

+###definitely

+[PDF] Cross-associating unlabelled timbre distributions to create expressive musical mappings.
+D Stowell, MD Plumbley - WAPA, 2010 - jmlr.org

+The sound space as musical instrument: Playing corpus-based concatenative synthesis D Schwarz - New Interfaces for Musical Expression (NIME), 2012 - hal.archives-ouvertes.fr

+VOICE-CONTROLLED INTERFACE FOR DIGITAL MUSICAL INSTRUMENTS S Fasciani - 2014 - scholarbank.nus.edu.sg

+[HTML] Interacting with a Corpus of Sounds
+D Schwarz - SI13: NTU/ADM Symposium on Sound and Interactivity, 2013 - econtact.ca

+###If there is time

+[13] J.-J. Aucouturier and F. Pachet, “Improving timbre similarity: how high’s the sky?,” Journal of Negative Results in Speech and Audio Sciences, vol. 1, no. 1, 2004.

+[26] G. Peeters, “A large set of audio features for sound de- scription,” tech. rep., IRCAM, 2004.

+[17] J. Wouters and M. W. Macon, “A perceptual evalua- tion of distance measures for concatenative speech syn- thesis,” in Proceedings of ICSLP’98, vol. 6, (Sydney), pp. 2747–2750, Nov 1998.